Adnan Syed, subject of 'Serial' podcast, granted new trial

 Two years ago, Syed won a post-conviction hearing meant to pave the way for another trial.
 But Maryland prosecutors filed an appeal trying to stop it, arguing that there was no new evidence in the case.

-Syed's attorney, Justin Brown, tweeted his excitement moments after the written ruling was released.
+His attorney, Justin Brown, tweeted his excitement moments after the 138-page ruling was released.

 Chief Judge Patrick Woodward wrote that Syed's original attorney during his initial trial in 2000 failed to call a witness named Asia McClain, which "prejudiced Syed's defense."